-I began by establishing a morning schedule first.
-How I intentionally create a schedule might look a little different to others; for one thing, it’s pretty strict.
-I set a definite time to wake up (much, much earlier than I used to); I set a specific time frame for breakfast and small morning chores; and I set a time to work out.
+I begin by establishing a morning schedule first.
+How I intentionally create a schedule might look a little different to others.
+Every person has their own unique needs and set of priorities.
+I set a definite time to wake up, I set a specific time frame for breakfast and small morning chores, and I set a time to work out.
 I gave myself a lunch break, a time to check social media, do some design work, write.
 Also, I even set aside time for a quick snack in the afternoon because, ya know, munchies.

-You don’t have to be this anal.
-This just worked for me because I felt like I was so far gone on the procrastination struggle bus that I needed a very strict routine starting out to keep me motivated and accountable, if only to myself.
+This worked for me because I felt like I was so far gone on the procrastination struggle bus that I needed a strict routine starting out to keep me motivated and accountable, if only to myself.

 That morning routine became a sort of basic template because every day looks different, but most of my days follow that same sort of pattern.

 Next, I got to work on my nightly schedule, a list of things I needed to do before I got myself to bed in order to have a better, more relaxed and productive morning.

 Read this next: 3 Steps to Slay Your Morning Routine + Be More Productive

 My night routine included: making a to-do list for the next day, setting a bed time, some nightly stretches, and setting aside time to check my phone once more and then put it away until the next morning.
 I’ve realized that the longer into the night I’m looking at a bright phone screen, the more restless I am when I’m trying to achieve that sexy, elusive REM sleep.
 There’s actual studies on it, guys.
 It’s science-y.